 H.R.
 1 eliminated the Grad PLUS loan program, which previously allowed students to borrow up to the full cost of attendance and established two federal borrowing tiers: graduate programs ($20,500 per year/$100,000 aggregate) and professional programs ($50,000 per year/$200,000 aggregate).
-To implement the law, the Department of Education’s (ED) negotiated rulemaking process produced a definition of “professional program” that would exclude PAs and many other healthcare professionals from the appropriately higher “professional” loan limits, and would instead relegate them to lower “graduate” limits.
-This proposal would cause PA schools to become unaffordable for many prospective students, lead to major disruptions in the healthcare workforce pipeline, and contradicts Congressional intent. .
+To implement the law, the Department of Education’s (ED) negotiated rulemaking process produced a definition of “professional program” that excludes PAs and many other healthcare professionals from the appropriately higher “professional” loan limits, and instead relegates them to lower “graduate” limits.
+The Department's final rule will cause PA schools to become unaffordable for many prospective students, lead to major disruptions in the healthcare workforce pipeline, and contradicts Congressional intent.

 It is critical that you urge your Member of Congress to cosponsor HR 6718, and ensure that PAs have access to the loans they need to afford their professional studies and take care of patients.